-Given that the right automation tool is used, and a thought-through approach is taken, you can expect to achieve the following results from SAP RPA.
+Given that the right automation tool is used, and a strategic approach is taken, you can expect to achieve the following results with SAP automation:

 Choosing the right tool is crucial to success with SAP automation.
 It can also get you off to a fast and efficient start.